antoinetlc/paper_summaries/Papers/Unpaired_Image-to-Image_Translation_using_Cycle-Consistent_Adversarial_Networks_Zhu_et_al_ICCV_2017/CycleGAN.md

 ### How was it solved ?

 * The approach that the authors take is to train two sets of generative adversarial networks.
-The first one denoted (G, D_Y) learns a mapping from the domain X to Y. The second denoted (F, D_X) learns a mapping from the domain Y to X. These two networks are trained simultaneously.
+The first one denoted (G, D_Y) (G is the generator and D_Y its corresponding discriminator) learns a mapping from the domain X to Y. The second denoted (F, D_X) (F is the generator and D_X its corresponding discriminator) learns a mapping from the domain Y to X. These two networks are trained simultaneously such that the two generators are inverse mapping of each other (see figure 4 of the paper for a visual understanding of what the cycle consistency means).

 * `Loss function`.
 The loss function is made of two main terms : the adversarial losses for the mapping G and F and the cycle consistency losses.